epfl-lasa/mc_observer_vrpn/README.md

-Simple custom VRPN observer (ROS)
+Simple custom VRPN observer (using ROS)
 ==

 Please refer to the [state observation tutorial](https://jrl-umi3218.github.io/mc_rtc/tutorials/recipes/observers.html) for futher details.

-This simple observer listen to the specified ROS topic and **update the base pose of the specified robot** in mc_rtc.
+This simple observer listen to the specified ROS topic and **update the base pose of the specified robot/object** in mc_rtc.

 Dependencies
 ------------